Natasha Alleyne

 Natasha Lynette Barbara Alleyne-Forte (née Gibson; born 12 July 1969) is a Trinidad and Tobago former athlete.
 She competed in the women's high jump at the 1996 Summer Olympics.

-Competing for the Georgia Tech Yellow Jackets track and field team, Alleyne won the 1992 high jump at the NCAA Division I Indoor Track and Field Championships with a jump of 1.89 meters.
+Competing for the Georgia Tech Yellow Jackets track and field team, Alleyne won the 1992 high jump at the NCAA Division I Indoor Track and Field Championships with a jump of 1.89 metres.